Yandy Díaz Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The right-hander's most recent appearance came on Saturday against the Boston Red Sox, when he went four innings, surrendering six earned runs while allowing seven hits.
+- The righty's most recent time out came on Sunday against the Boston Red Sox, when he went 5 2/3 innings, surrendering two earned runs while allowing four hits.

+- The 27-year-old has put up an ERA of 4.68, with 8.9 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.